 Savings Algorithms and Input Variables

 The energy savings from the installation of zero energy doors are a result of eliminating the heater (kWhASH) and the reduction in load on the refrigeration (kWhrefrig).
-These savings are calculated using the following procedures:
+These savings are calculated using the following procedures.

-Indoor dew point (td-in) can be calculated from outdoor dew point (td-out) using the following equation:

-td-in=0.005379×td-out2+0.171795×td-out+19.87006

-Equation 153